unahouExosite/docs/portals/README.md

     * `<group-id-N>` is a number identifying the group.

 * `"id"` is a numeric identifier for the user.
 * `"meta"` may be any type.
 It contains application-specific information describing the user.
-It MUST be less than 2 megabytes long when it is serialized to a JSON string.
+It MUST be less than 2 megabytes after JSON string serializing.
 * `"permissions"` is an array of [permission objects](#permission-object) describing Portals resources the user may access.
 * `"phoneNumber"` is the user's phone number.
 It is a string of fewer than 256 characters.
 * `"userName"` is a string identifier for the user.
 It is a string of fewer than 256 characters.